 1. Conduct Keyword Research

-If you want new people to find your blog posts, then you have to put it where they can find it.
-One place everyone uses to conduct searches is search engines.
+If you want new people to find your blog posts, then you have to put them where they can see it.
+One place everyone uses to conduct searches in search engines.

-Some include SEMrush, Moz’s Keyword Explorer, Google Keyword Planner, and so on.
+Some include SEMrush, Moz’s Keyword Explorer, Google Keyword Planner, etc.

 You want to find keywords that match the topic of your post and that users are typing into Google and other search engines.

 It’s also good to place the keywords naturally throughout the blog post.
-Make sure your keywords aren’t too competitive – if a lot of other people are using it, then it’s going to be harder to rank for it.
+Make sure your keywords aren’t too competitive – if a lot of other people are using them, then it’s going to be harder to rank for them.

-Use the right rank tracking tool in order to get the most out of your positions on the SERPs by optimizing the content with the right winning keywords.
+Use the right rank tracking tool to get the most out of your positions on the SERPs by optimizing the content with the correct winning keywords.

 2. Focus On the Headline

-The title of your blog posts is highly important for attracting the attention of your target audience.
-This is what will determine whether or not they click on your link in the search engine results.
+The title of your blog posts is significant for attracting the attention of your target audience.
+This will determine whether or not they click on your link in the search engine results.

-The idea is to create a title that is captivating and telling of what the post is about.
-There are different formulas people use for their blog post titles, depending on the subject.
+The idea is to create a captivating title that tells what the post is about.
+Depending on the subject, people use different formulas for their blog post titles.

 You could also make title them as complete guides.
 A good example is this all-inclusive guide by Ricky Wang on Amazon FBA where he titles the post “The Ultimate Guide to Amazon FBA.”
-What this essentially does is tell the searcher that this link will be the only one they’ll ever need to click to learn all about this particular business model.
+This essentially tells the searcher that this link will be the only one they’ll ever need to click to learn about this particular business model.